 Setting up FedEx for Shipping Quotes

-This guide explains how to set up a FedEx developer account and integrate it into your BigCommerce store in order to serve your shoppers shipping quotes for FedEx services.
+One of the real time shipping quote services provided on BigCommerce is FedEx.
+In order to display shipping quotes for FedEx services, you need to set up a FedEx developer account and integrate it into your BigCommerce store.
+If you've negotiated rates with FedEx, you'll have the option to pass these savings on to your shoppers.
 See Resources for Shipping with FedEx for more information about service limits, rate calculation, and troubleshooting common issues and errors.

 Getting your FedEx Account Details

 If you don’t have an account, visit FedEx.com to create one.

 1. Go to the FedEx Developer Resource Center's Solution Finder and click on FedEx Web Services (located under Home on the left-hand side).